 24 Alfred Street Plan of Subdivision

-The proposed plan of subdivision has been draft approved.
+What does it mean if a subdivision has been draft approved?
+The proposed plan of subdivision has been draft approved by Grey County.
 The applicant must fulfill all conditions laid out in the decision before the subdivision enters the final approval phase.

-Conditions will normally include such matters as the completion of storm water management and engineering reports by the applicant’s consultants, the signing of a Subdivision Agreement with the host municipality, provision of Letters of Credit to guarantee completion of work associated with the development, and other items intended to ensure that the development will be carried out in a manner consistent with the public interest.
+What types of conditions need to be met by the developer?
+Conditions will normally include such matters as detailed design of storm water management and engineering reports by the applicant’s consultants, the signing of a Subdivision Agreement with the host municipality, provision of Letters of Credit to guarantee completion of work associated with the development, and other items intended to ensure that the development will be carried out in a manner consistent with the public interest.

 When all the conditions of the draft approval have been cleared by the municipality and agencies, final approval of the plan of subdivision will be granted by the Director of Planning.
 The final approval process can be done all at once or in phases.